 Surgical items are left in the body after surgery almost 100 times a year.
 One time is too much, but 100 times is almost unbelievable for a never event to happen.

 Nearly 100 times that infection, swelling, chronic pain or Sepsis is allowed to happen due to a retained item during surgery.
-If the surgical team are doing a professional job, then medical negligence would happen.
+If the surgical team are doing a professional job in the operating room, then medical negligence would not happen.

 Unfortunately, the medical negligence of leaving a surgical item inside the body happens nearly once every three days—a lot of suffering for patients and families.